PHX2600/The-Archive/forum/General Discussion/1214 - Project Names and Community Input.md

 I would like to make this a community project if anyone is interested.
 All the coding is in Microchip C and the TCP/IP stack and file system stack are publicly available from Microchip.

-names I have considered include &quot;Aether Tap&quot;, &quot;EEuC&quot; as in Ethernet enabled micro controller and &quot;EXP&quot; as in Experimental Ethernet Platform&quot;
+names I have considered include "Aether Tap", "EEuC" as in Ethernet enabled micro controller and "EXP" as in Experimental Ethernet Platform"

 Any input or thoughts would be appreciated,